zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-savechanges.md

 ### FAQ

 #### Why BatchSaveChanges is faster than SaveChanges?
-The `SaveChanges` method makes it quite slow/impossible to handle scenario that requires to save a lot of entities due to the number of database round-trips required.
+The `SaveChanges` method makes it quite slow/impossible to handle a scenario that requires to save a lot of entities due to the number of database round-trips required.
 The `SaveChanges` perform one database round-trip for every entity to insert.
-So if you need to insert 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.
+So, if you need to insert 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.

 The `BulkSaveChanges` in counterpart requires the minimum database round-trips as possible.
-By using Bulk Operations, fewer command is executed which lead to better performance.
+By using Bulk Operations, fewer commands are executed which lead to better performance.

 #### When should I use BulkSaveChanges over SaveChanges?
-Whenever you have more then one entities to saves.
-The `BulkSaveChanges` is almost as fast as the `SaveChanges` for 1 entities, but become way faster as the number of entities to save growth.
+Whenever you have more than one entity to save.
+The `BulkSaveChanges` is almost as fast as the `SaveChanges` for one entity, but becomes way faster as the number of entities to save grows.

 #### When should I use BulkSaveChanges over BatchSaveChanges?
-`BatchSaveChanges` become slower and slower in comparisons to `BulkSaveChanges` when the number of entities to save growth due to the `ChangeTracker`.
+`BatchSaveChanges` become slower and slower in comparisons to `BulkSaveChanges` when the number of entities to save grows due to the `ChangeTracker`.

-After a few thousands of Entities, we recommend using `BulkSaveChanges` which is a more scalable solution.
+After a few thousands of entities, we recommend using `BulkSaveChanges` which is a more scalable solution.

 ## Documentation